ksatirli/terraform-aws-route53-gsuite-records/README.md

 Described in _Help Center_ article [Customize a G Suite service URL](https://support.google.com/a/answer/53340), the required steps for creating one (or all) redirects are:

 1. Open the [Google Admin](https://admin.google.com/AdminHome) interface
-2. Click on the [Company profile](https://admin.google.com/AdminHome#CompanyProfile:] icon
+2. Click on the [Company profile](https://admin.google.com/AdminHome#CompanyProfile:) icon
 3. Click on the _Show more_ menu item to display additional options
 4. Click on the [Custom URLs](https://admin.google.com/AdminHome#CompanyProfile:flyout=customUrl) menu item
-5. Enter custom URLs for any (or all) of the following services
+5. Enter custom URLs for any (or all) of the following services:

-  * Gmail
+- Gmail
-  * Calendar
+- Calendar
-  * Drive
+- Drive
-  * Sites
+- Sites
-  * Groups for Business
+- Groups for Business

 Then, using those same values, set the following variables in this module's configuration: